ipatch/chrisrjones_client/README.md

 ### Hooks

-⚠️ As of Jan 21, 2019 **hooks** has not been fully integrated into stable version of react, thus react@next is required to use **hooks**
+**hooks** have been integrated into react as of version 16.8

 <details>
 <summary>Primary NPM modules used with boilerplate</summary>

-- react v16.7
+- react v16.8
-- react-dom v16.7
+- react-dom v16.8
 - eslint
-- webpack
+- webpack 4.x
   - css-loader
   - html-webpack-plugin
   - style-loader